SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ![Check your Project's name](./assets/da_project_new_playground.png)

-Tap “Folders” and then “Templates”.
+Tap "Folders" and then "Templates".

 ![Open the Templates folder](./assets/da_playground_folders_templates.png)